dotnet/docs/docs/csharp/programming-guide/classes-and-structs/how-to-implement-and-call-a-custom-extension-method.md

 ---
-title: "How to implement and call a custom extension method "
+title: "How to implement and call a custom extension method"
 description: Learn how to implement extension methods for any .NET type.
 Client code can use your methods by adding a reference to a DLL and adding a using directive. ms.date: 07/20/2015
 helpviewer_keywords: